frederic-perez/AmE-dictionary/data/idioms.md

 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __hindsight is (always) 20/20__ It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision).
 __hit (one’s) stride__
+__hit (one) (right) between the eyes__ :dart: To suddenly become obvious or apparent to one. _After days of struggling to come up with a solution, one finally hit me right between the eyes this morning._
 __hit (one) when (one) is down__ To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
 His girlfriend just left him, and I don’t want to hit him while he’s down._
 __hit (something) out of the (ball)park__ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
 __hit a brick wall__ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
-__hit a snag__ :dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
+__hit a snag__ :two::dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
+__hit a wall__
 __hit and miss__ :two::hammer: (hit or miss)
 __hit bottom__ To reach the lowest or worst point. _Our profits have hit bottom._
-__hit home__ To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
+__hit home__ :two: To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
 __hit on (one)__ To show one’s romantic or sexual interest in one; to flirt with one. _Are you hitting on me?
 You’re a married man!_
 __hit on all cylinders__ To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency.
 __hit or miss__ :two::hammer:
 __hit the big time__ To become very famous or successful.
+__hit the books__ To study, often intensely. _You better hit the books if you want to pass your exam on Friday._
 __hit the fan__ To become more of a problem or more widespread or publicized. _Once this scandal hits the fan, all of our investors are liable to pull out of the company._
 __hit the gas__ :two: To move quickly; to accelerate or go faster.
 Used especially while riding in an automobile.
-__hit the ground running__
+__hit the ground running__ :three::hammer:
 __hit the jackpot__ :two::hammer:
 __hit the road__ To leave a place or begin a journey.
 __hit the rocks__ To encounter an especially difficult, troubled, or low point, as in a relationship or some pursuit.